Are you an adviser? Go to Unbiased Pro

 What percentage of your income should your mortgage be?

-Buying your own home is exciting, but it’s worth considering how much you can afford to spend, including on your monthly mortgage payments.
-We explore what you should know.
+Buying your own home is exciting, but it’s important to spend some time working out how much you can realistically afford to spend on mortgage repayments each month.
+Here’s what you need to know.

-If you’re considering buying your own home, it’s a good idea to think about long-term affordability rather than focusing on the initial deposit you need.
+If you’re considering buying your own home, it’s important to think about long-term affordability, not just the initial deposit you need.

 Mortgages have become a lot more expensive over the last few years, prompting many potential homeowners to question whether they can afford to buy.